-The FAFSA is filed electronically at www.fafsa.gov, an official U.S. Department of Education site.
-You will need to apply for a PIN to "sign" your online FAFSA, make corrections to your Student Aid Report (SAR).
-If you are a dependent student, your parent will need to apply for one too.
-You can get your PIN before you begin at www.pin.gov or as you complete the FAFSA.
-Remember this process is free - you never pay to apply for federal financial aid.
+The FAFSA is filed electronically at www.fafsa.gov, the official U.S. Department of Education site.
+You will need to apply for an FSA ID to "sign" your online FAFSA and to make electronic corrections.
+If you are a dependent student, your parent will need to apply for an FSA ID also.
+An FSA ID can be created by going to https://fsaid.ed.gov/npas/index.htm or you can apply as you complete the FAFSA.
+Remember, this process is free - you should never pay to apply for Federal Financial Aid.

 How to Apply